buildingSMART/bSDD/2020 prototype/import-model/bSDD JSON import model.md

 Click on the link to get the list of allowed codes for [countries](https://github.com/buildingSMART/bSDD/blob/master/2020%20prototype/import-model/reference-lists/countries.csv), [languages](https://github.com/buildingSMART/bSDD/blob/master/2020%20prototype/import-model/reference-lists/languages.csv), [units](https://github.com/buildingSMART/bSDD/blob/master/2020%20prototype/import-model/reference-lists/units.csv), [reference documents](https://github.com/buildingSMART/bSDD/blob/master/2020%20prototype/import-model/reference-lists/reference-documents.csv) and [ifc classification names](https://github.com/buildingSMART/bSDD/blob/master/2020%20prototype/import-model/reference-lists/ifc-classification-names.csv).
 If you think there are reference items missing, please let us know.

+## General notes

+-- Default values will only be applied if a field is not specified.
+If you specify a field, "null" will not always be a valid value, even if there is a default.

 ## Domain

 Contains general information about the domain and the delivered data.